 In November 2009 the IASB issued the first phase of IFRS 9 Financial instruments.
 This Standard will eventually replace IAS 39 Financial Instrument: Recognition and Measurement.
-IFRS 9 becomes effective for financial years beginning on or after 1 January 2013.
-Entities may adopt the first phase for reporting periods ending on or after 31 December 2009.
+IFRS 9 becomes effective for financial years beginning on or after 1 January 2015.
 The first phase of IFRS 9 introduces new requirements on classification and measurement of financial assets.
 In particular, for subsequent measurement all financial assets are to be classified at amortised cost or at fair value through profit or loss with the irrevocable option for equity instruments not held for trading to be measured at fair value through other comprehensive income.
+For financial liabilities designated at fair value through profit or loss using fair value option IFRS 9 requires the amount of change in fair value attributable to changes in credit risk to be presented in other comprehensive income.
 The Group now evaluates the impact of the adoption of new Standard and considers the initial application date.